polarfire-soc/polarfire-soc-bare-metal-examples/README.md

   Fig. 1. (a) applications (b) driver-examples
 ```

-The `applications` folder (Fig. 1(a)) contains applications that are ready-to-use on your
+The `applications` folder (Figure 1(a)) contains applications that are ready to use on your
 PolarFire&reg; device.
-The `driver-examples` folder (Fig. 1(b)) contains example projects that
+The `driver-examples` folder (Figure 1(b)) contains example projects that
-demonstrate the PolarFire SoC Microprocessor Sub-System (MSS) peripheral device drivers.
+demonstrate the PolarFire SoC Microprocessor Subsystem (MSS) peripheral device drivers.
 These
 examples serve as an easy starting point for users to start exploring PolarFire SoC.

-Each project provides its own README markdown file, explaining the project's functionality and usage
+Each project provides its own README file, explaining the project's functionality and usage
 instructions.
 All projects provide a set of ready-to-use build, debug, and launch configurations.
 These are detailed in the following sections of this document.